 CNN reported on September 18, 2019, that a source told them Moore-Gilbert had been tried and sentenced to ten years’ imprisonment for espionage.
 Iran’s foreign ministry and judiciary gave conflicting statements about the matter, with the former confirming that Moore-Gilbert had been sentenced in 2018 for espionage, but the latter claiming she was “spying for another country” but has yet to be tried.

-On September 15, 2019, Rudy Giuliani, former mayor of New York and current (as of October of 2019) lawyer for U.S. President Donald Trump, tweeted his outrage at the Iranian regime’s treatment of Moore-Gilbert, writing, “Dr Kylie Moore-Gilbert, the third foreign national revealed this week to be imprisoned in Iran.
+On September 15, 2019, Rudy Giuliani, a lawyer for then-President Donald Trump and former mayor of New York City, tweeted his outrage at the Iranian regime’s treatment of Moore-Gilbert, writing, “Dr. Kylie Moore-Gilbert, the third foreign national revealed this week to be imprisoned in Iran.
 Arrested, charged, and convicted for undisclosed actions.
 Sentenced to 10 YEARS without any public record of a trial!
 These are typical actions of the Ayatollah’s #REIGN OF TERROR!”

 An Amnesty International official has expressed concern that the authorities may have engaged in “serious human rights violations” against the detained Australians, “including denial of access to a lawyer and even torture or other ill-treatment.”